javagl/SvgGraphics/README.md

 [Apache Batik](https://xmlgraphics.apache.org/batik/) offers an infrastructure for dealing with SVG graphics in Java.
-It contains a class `SVGGraphics2D`, which is extends the Java Swing `Graphics2D` class and allows obtaining the results of drawing operations as SVG data structures.
+It contains a class `SVGGraphics2D`, which extends the Java Swing `Graphics2D` class and allows obtaining the results of drawing operations as SVG data structures.